-Parrish Charter School Volunteer Procedures
+Parrish Charter Academy Volunteer Procedures

 Parents or guardians are required to volunteer at the school a minimum of 20 hours per year.
 Single-Parent households are required to volunteer a minimum 10 hours per year.
 The main office will be tracking parent volunteer hours.
 Please sign in at the main office to receive credit for your hours.